mlflow/mlflow/docs/source/model-registry.rst

     Coefficient of determination: 0.47

-Once saved in pickled format, we can load the sklearn model into memory using pickle API and register the loaded model with the Model Registry.
+Once saved in pickled format, you can load the sklearn model into memory using pickle API and register the loaded model with the Model Registry.

 .. code-block:: python